janvenulet/SO2-Balls-Generator/README.md

 # SO2Projekt
-SO2_2: Balls Generator using theards/ncurses
+Balls Generator managing threads using posix/ncurses